umd-lib/drum-vagrant/README.md

 and place it in a `dist/` subdirectory of the `mdsoar-vagrant` checkout directory.

+### Optional

+If you download a Tomcat tarball (with a name matching `apache-tomcat-*.tar.gz`) and place it in the [dist](dist) directory, the [bootstrap.sh](bootstrap.sh) provisioning script will use that instead of attempting to download a tarball from the Apache mirrors (currently, it will download version 7.0.61).

 ## Usage

 Following the DSpace documentation conventions, `[dspace-source]` indicates the directory that you have the